-Over the past two years, the Transforming Services Together programme has developed the vision around accountable care systems for each borough.
-Tower Hamlets has developed an Integrated Provider Partnership (THIPP) with Barts Health, East London NHS Foundation Trust, the London Borough of Tower Hamlets and Tower Hamlets GP Care Group, for which Community Health Services is planned to start in October.
-The lead provider in this model is Tower Hamlets GP Care Group, which subcontracts to the other providers; crucially payment is based on outcomes rather than activity and partners are expected to provide a range of services within the organisation.
+WEL is taking a phased approach to capitated budgets to ensure payment is outcomes based.
+Within WEL, Tower Hamlets has developed an Integrated Provider Partnership called Tower Hamlets Together (THT) with Barts Health, East London NHS Foundation Trust, the London Borough of Tower Hamlets and Tower Hamlets GP Care Group, which will provide community health services and form the basis of their ACS.
+This is a lead provider model where payment is based on outcomes rather than activity.
 Newham and Waltham Forest are planning a similar model.